Azure/azure-sdk/docs/cpp/introduction.md

         - `<package namespace group>/` - eg `keyvault`, `messaging`, etc.
             - `<package short name>/` - eg `certificates`, `blobs`, `datalake`, etc.
                 - `<package specific headers>`

+{% include requirement/MUST id="cpp-client-name" %} base the file name for the service client on the name of the service client.

+For example, the class declaration for the `AttestationClient` class should be contained in a file named `attestation_client.hpp`.

+{% include requirement/SHOULD id="cpp-docs-file-contents-exception" %} have at most one service client declaration per include file.

 {% include requirement/MUST id="cpp-docs-source-layout-src" %} lay out directories under the `src` directory as follows: